knightsc/system_policy/README.md

-# legacy_exec_history
+# system_policy

-osquery table extension that presents the history of 32-bit applications run on a 10.14 machine
+osquery table extension that allows querying of information from the macOS private SystemPolicy.framework.

 ## Introduction